 Born: 1918, Ipswich.

-Died: 26th January 1942; Age: 23; Killed in action against the Japanese at Sengarang, North Johore, Malaya.
+Died: 26th January 1942; Age: 23; Killed in action at a Japanese road block at Sengarang, North Johore, Malaya.

 Residence: 165, Valley Road, Ipswich.

 Employed: with R. & W. Paul Ltd., Ipswich.

 Joined the Territorials in 1938 with several other Old Grammarians, Basil was called up at the beginning of the war.

 Father: Frank Benjamin Joseph Groom, born May 1883, Kensington, Middlesex.

 Mother: Blanche Beatrice Groom (nee Barker), born August 1887, Ipswich.

 Basil was educated at the Central School, Ipswich.